graphql-dotnet/parser/README.md

 inherit from it and override desired methods to implement your own AST processing algorithm.

-For printing SDL from AST, you can use `SDLWriter<TContext>` visitor.
+For printing SDL from AST, you can use `SDLPrinter`.
 This is a highly optimized visitor for asynchronous non-blocking SDL output into provided `TextWriter`.
 In the majority of cases it does not allocate memory in the managed heap at all.

-You can also find a `StructureWriter<TContext>` visitor that prints AST into the provided `TextWriter` as a hierarchy of node types.
+You can also find a `StructurePrinter` visitor that prints AST into the provided `TextWriter` as a hierarchy of node types.
 It can be useful when debugging for better understanding the AST structure.
 Consider GraphQL document